 Whether this is your first hackathon or your 50th, here are a few suggestions to keep things running smoothly.

 Plan and Delegate – You only have one day to hack, so think carefully about what you’re going to build.
 Communicate with your teammates so that everyone knows what they’re doing and how it fits into the whole picture.
+Click this link to find more on this topic.
 Don’t underestimate the value of planning with pen and paper (measure twice, cut once!).
 Caveat: planning is important but do not come in with an app you’ve already built, add a feature, and call it a day.
 It is not fair to everyone else and if you do this, you should feel embarrassed and ashamed.
 Also there is no way you would win so stay honest!